All Episodes

 When you have freedom, winning and losing is part of the deal.

-JP Morgan Chase still made a profit despite the two billion dollar loss in that in that one unit.
+J.P.
+Morgan Chase still made a profit despite the $2 billion loss in that one unit.

 But everybody now wants to get rid of Diamond and they want more regulation.